-make it more difficult for us to satisfy obligations with respect to indebtedness, and any failure to comply with the obligations of any of our debt instruments, including financial and other restrictive covenants, could result in an event of default under the indentures governing our notes and the agreements governing such other indebtedness;

-- require us to dedicate a substantial portion of available cash flow to pay principal and interest on our outstanding debt, which will reduce the funds available for working capital, capital expenditures, acquisitions and other general corporate purposes; - limit flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - limit our ability to engage in strategic transactions or implement our business strategies; - · limit our ability to borrow additional funds; and - place us at a disadvantage compared to any competitors that have less debt.
+- make it more difficult for us to satisfy obligations with respect to indebtedness, and any failure to comply with the obligations of any of our debt instruments, including financial and other restrictive covenants, could result in an event of default under the indentures governing our notes and the agreements governing such other indebtedness; - require us to dedicate a substantial portion of available cash flow to pay principal and interest on our outstanding debt, which will reduce the funds available for working capital, capital expenditures, acquisitions and other general corporate purposes; - · limit flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - increase our vulnerability to general adverse economic and industry conditions and to deterioration in operating results; - limit our ability to engage in strategic transactions or implement our business strategies; - · limit our ability to borrow additional funds, or to refinance, repay or restructure our existing indebtedness; and - place us at a disadvantage compared to any competitors that have less debt.

 Any of the factors listed above could materially and adversely affect our business and our results of operations.
 Furthermore, our interest expense could increase if interest rates rise because certain portions of our debt bear interest at floating rates.
+Although we have hedged the full amount of our floating rate debt of \$2.4 billion for the upcoming 3 years for increases in the 3-month London InterBank Offered Rate ("LIBOR") to a rate above 2%, any increases in 3-month LIBOR from current levels to 2% would cause our interest expense to increase.
 Our interest expense could also increase when we refinance debt.
 If we do not have sufficient cash flow to service our debt, we may be required to refinance all or part of our existing debt, sell assets, borrow more money or sell securities, none of which we can guarantee we will be able to do.